Class Schedules and Catalog Background Image

 • Review the factual information gathered through the investigation to determine whether the alleged conduct constitutes harassment, or other unlawful discriminatory conduct, giving consideration to all factual information and the totality of the circumstances, including the nature of the verbal, physical, visual, or sexual conduct, and the context in which the alleged incidents occurred.

 The District shall promptly investigate every complaint of harassment or discrimination.
 No claim of workplace or academic harassment or discrimination shall remain unexamined.
 This includes complaints involving activities that occur off campus and in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District’s facilities, on a District bus or vehicle, or at a class or training program sponsored by the District at another location.
-As set forth above, where the complainant opts for an informal resolution, the director may limit the scope of the investigation, as appropriate.
+As set forth above, where the complainant opts for an informal resolution, the Title IX coordinator may limit the scope of the investigation, as appropriate.

 Confidentiality of the Process